AVEVA/OMF-Docs/documentation_v12/Types/Type_Messages.md

 If a Type is created for the sole purpose of being referenced by another Type, then `classification` is not required.
 If classification is not set, then instance data of that Type cannot be created.
 If the classification is set to `static` or `dynamic` then the classification of each Type must match when using `basetypeid` to define an inheritance relationship.

-An `enum` Type defines a set of name/value pairs and is used for properties that have a predefined set of allowed values.
+Type messages defined as `enum` or `flags` defines a set of name/value pairs and is used for properties that have a predefined set of allowed values that could be combined in case of `flags` type.
-The enum Type is created separately so that it can be referenced by multiple properties.
+The `enum` and `flags` Types are created separately so that it can be referenced by multiple properties.
 Refer to [Enum Type](xref:enumType) for detailed information on defining an enum, and using the `reftypeid` to relate the enum property with the enum definition.

 The supported data types and data formats for `properties` are documented in the [Type Properties and Formats](xref:typePropertiesAndFormats) Topic.